GazzolaLab/PyElastica/CONTRIBUTING.md

 Please follow these steps to have your contribution considered by the maintainers:

 1. Follow the [styleguides](#styleguides)
-2. If you add a new dependency, add it to the `pyproject.toml` and then run the following line from the top directory:

-    `
-   make install_with_new_dependency
-   `

-	This will update `poetry.lock` to ensure version control.
-Don't forget to commit `.lock` and `.toml` files for Poetry in this case!
-3. Before you submit your pull request run [pytests](https://pypi.org/project/pytest/) and make sure that all tests pass.
+2. Before you submit your pull request run [pytests](https://pypi.org/project/pytest/) and make sure that all tests pass.

     In order to run pytest, run the following line from the top directory: